RA-Company/ctd/README.md

 <details>
 <summary>Function description</summary>

-GetWebhooks retrieves a list of webhooks from the Chat2Desk API.
+Webhooks retrieves a list of webhooks from the Chat2Desk API.
 It takes a context as a parameter and constructs the API endpoint URL.
 It sends a GET request to the API and returns the response data as a byte slice.
 If an error occurs during the request, it logs the error and returns it.